supertokens/supertokens-core/README.md

 - [👩‍💻 Contributing](https://github.com/supertokens/supertokens-core#contributing)
 - [📜 Development history](https://github.com/supertokens/supertokens-core#development-history)
 - [📝 License](https://github.com/supertokens/supertokens-core#license)

+If you like our project, please :star2: this repository!
+For feedback, feel free to join our [Discord](https://supertokens.io/discord), or create an issue on this repo

 ## What is SuperTokens?
 SuperTokens is an open core alternative to proprietary login providers like Auth0 or AWS Cognito.
 We are